ABOUT | TESTIMONIALS | APPLY | FAQ

 WHAT ABOUT FIRINGS AND MATERIALS?

-WILL ASP:EAMP HELP TO PROMOTE MY WORK?
+How does ASP:EAMP HELP TO PROMOTE MY WORK?

 ASP:EAMP’s mission is to guide artists in achieving their goal, whether it be to set up a professional studio or develop a portfolio for graduate studies.
 Each artist in the program receives a listing on our website, assistance in documenting their work, and participation in both a group and individual show in Ash Street’s commercial gallery space.
-Exhibits at Ash Street are included in Portland’s First Friday art walk.
+Exhibits at Ash Street Project are included in Portland’s First Friday art walk.

 WHERE IS THE Ash Street Project AND HOW do I get there?

 The Ash Street Project is a 5000 square foot warehouse studio and gallery located in Portland’s Central Eastside Industrial District.
 It is within a block of the trolley and several major bus routes.
 It is a short walk across the river to downtown Portland and parallel to a heavy use bike corridor street.
 Parking is limited, so public transportation or biking is encouraged.

 HOW DO I APPLY?
 DO I NEED A DEGREE?

 ASP:EAMP considers several factors in deciding whether or not you are a good fit for the program.
 Some artists come to us with undergraduate art degrees, some with equivalent life experience.
 What is most important is dedication and focus.

 Our application process has two parts.
 First, fill out and submit an application form.
 This is followed by an interview, which is ideally held in person at ASP.
 This allows you to see the space and for all of us to determine whether the ASP:EAMP program is the right fit for you.